jseverin1984/UFOs/README.md

 ## Overview

-The goal of this project was to create a functioning website that would allow the end user to search and filter through a larghe data set of UFO sightings and have it displayed in a table for easy consumption by the user.
-The website was built using
-Bootstrap 4 framework, using a CSS style sheet and running the script to filter our data set using JavaScript.
+The goal of this project was to create a functioning website that would allow the end user to search and filter through the data set of UFO sightings and have it displayed in a table for easy consumption by the user.
+The website was built using Bootstrap 4 framework, using a CSS style sheet and running the script to filter our data set using JavaScript.

 ## Results